Miss BC

 Courage Productions runs the Miss BC pageant, including the Mrs. BC, Miss Teen BC, and Miss Charity BC titles.
 It was founded in Langley in 2002 by Darren Storsley.
 The final pageant night is televised by Shaw TV.
-The pageant has not been held since 2019 due to the Covid-19 pandemic.
+The pageant has not been held since 2019 due to the COVID-19 pandemic.

 History

 The Miss BC pageant is organized by Darren Storsley and is part of Courage Productions.
 Since 2006, the pageant has been held at the Langley Fine Arts School in Fort Langley, British Columbia.
 Miss BC does not have limitations on its contestants' height, weight, and age, but instead claims to focus on "inner beauty", with an emphasis on life skills and charity fundraising.
-In 2017, the pageant announced a 15-year reunion, with many of the past winners joining together in celebration.
+In 2017, the pageant announced a 15-year reunion, with many of the past winners joining in celebration.
 Miss BC pageants raise money for the Canadian Cancer Society's Cops for Cancer fundraiser.
 To date, the pageants have raised over $400,000 for the charity.

 Famous guests have occasionally attended to assist with hosting or performing, such as Monte Durham from Say Yes to the Dress:Atlanta.

-Courage Productions also briefly ran the Top Teen of Canada pageant in 2008-2009, which was discontinued.
+Courage Productions also briefly ran the Top Teen of Canada pageant in 2008–2009, which was discontinued.